 Rather than paying down the mortgage, children might assume the mortgage as part of a gift.
 That also would bring up the sale issue; the Internal Revenue Service considers the parents as having accepted a partial payment for the property.

-To gift the house, but keep the mortgage, the parents need permission from the mortgage lender.
+To give the house but keep the mortgage, the parents need permission from the mortgage lender.
 (And, in the previous example, the value of the gift is $1 million if the mortgage stays with the parents.)

 Take stock of the tax consequences

 The value of the home's equity is subject to rules on gift and estate taxes.
-Based on the published amounts for 2016, each parent can give each child gifts of up to $14,000 per year without this counting against their lifetime exemption of $5.45 million.
+Based on the published amounts, each parent can give each child up to $15,000 per year beginning in 2018 (an increase from $14,000 in 2017) without this counting against their lifetime exemption of $5.60 million.
 Amounts over that will be debited against the estate tax exemption.
+[Both the estate/gift exclusion and generation-skipping transfer (GST) exemptions will increase from $5.49 million to $5.60 million in 2018 and are currently slated to increase by a cost-of-living adjustment every year.
+However, tax legislation proposed in late 2017 has the potential to impact estate tax exemptions, one more good reason to stay connected with your tax advisor as you make decisions.]

-"This is a compliance and tracking issue to make sure you're not giving too much away," Brady says.
-Many of his clients, he says, made substantial gifts to their children in recent years because they feared potential changes in the gift tax rules.
-"They may not have the full $5.45 million available to them anymore because they've used a big chunk of it," he adds.
+"This is a compliance and tracking issue to make sure you're not giving too much away," Kolm says.
+Many of her clients, she says, made substantial gifts to their children in recent years because they feared potential changes in the gift tax rules.
+"They may not have the full $5.60 million available to them anymore because they've used a big chunk of it," she adds.
 "They need to be very cognizant of that when they make future gifts."

-There are other tax considerations: If parents gift home equity today, the children take the parents' original tax basis (plus any capital improvements).
+There are other tax considerations: If parents give home equity today, the children take the parents' original tax cost basis (plus any capital improvements).
 That may expose the children to possible larger capital gains taxes in some circumstances.

 If the house were passed along at death, as part of an estate, it would be valued on a "step-up" basis, resetting at the market value on transfer and reducing potential future gains.